 Message From the Dean

-We have two schools within the College of Education.
+We have four parts of the College of Education.

-The School of Learning and Teaching offers undergraduate education major and licensure programs, as well as programs leading to masterʻs degrees, and non-degree programs for teachers who wish to add endorsements and/or authorizations to existing licenses.
-The majority of students seek an Oregon Initial Teaching License through one of these programs, which are offered at Pacificʻs campuses in Eugene, Woodburn and Forest Grove.
-Our licensure programs are Council for the Accreditation of Educator Preparation accredited.
+The School of Learning and Teaching offers undergraduate education major and licensure programs, as well as programs leading to master’s degrees, and non-degree programs for teachers who wish to add endorsements and/or authorizations to existing licenses.
+The majority of students seek an Oregon Initial Teaching License through one of these programs, which are offered at Pacific’s campuses in Eugene and Forest Grove.
+Our licensure programs are Association for Advancing Quality in Educator Preparation (AAQEP) accredited.